 (1) In this regulation —

-“Commonwealth Criminal Code” means the Criminal Code set out in the Schedule to the Criminal Code Act 1995 of the Commonwealth.
+Commonwealth Criminal Code means the Criminal Code set out in the Schedule to the Criminal Code Act 1995 of the Commonwealth.

 (2) Subregulations (3) and (4) have effect for the purposes of paragraph (a) of the definition of “external serious drug offence” in section 32A(3) of the Act.